francocurotto/YDDM-re-old/NOTES.md

 specifically sword and shield have this problem.

 The next step is to implement the ddm-dice object and test it.
-After that we can go with the player object, the dicepool, and the "dice hand" (maybe change name).
+After that we can go with the player object, the dice pool, and the "dice hand" (maybe change name).

 # 2020-12-30
 Finish tests if ddm-dice object.
-Of course, the object will continue to have new funcionalities as the game development progress.
+Of course, the object will continue to have new functionalities as the game development progress.

-Now the next steps is a little bit more funny: player, dicepool and dicehand (for now is dice hand).
+Now the next steps is a little bit more funny: player, dice pool and dice hand (for now is dice hand).
 The real fun will start when we start to program the dungeon place.

 # 2021-01-01